 - Content Based Instruction

-- Teaching English to Young Learners (K-12) – moderated by Joan Khan Shin, the co-author of the methodological textbook – TEACHING ENGLISH TO YOUNG LEARNERS.
+- Teaching English to Young Learners (K-12) – moderated by Joan Khang Shin, the co-author of the methodological textbook – TEACHING ENGLISH TO YOUNG LEARNERS.
 Needless to say, she is one of my favorite authors.

 EF Teacher Zone

 EF offers six teacher development webinars, after which you will get an EF teacher development certificate.
 Their free webinars take place twice a year.
 You need to answer the questions after the webinars to get the certificate.
 You will get the certificate after you watch all six webinars, not for each webinar.
 The topics of the webinars are: